QuantEcon/lecture-python-advanced/source/rst/BCG_incomplete_mkts.rst

-The assumption about measures of agents is a powerful device for making a host of competitive agents take as given the equilibrium prices that turn out to be determined by the decisions of hosts of agents just like them.
+The assumption about measures of agents is a powerful device for making a host of competitive agents take as given the equilibrium prices that turn out to be determined by the decisions of hosts of agents who are just like them.

 We call an equilibrium **symmetric** if